 F. Career Counseling

 Interns are expected to provide career counseling to CSDC clients and to be able to interpret career assessment instruments.
 Approximately 10 percent of the individual counseling caseload an intern carries deals with career-life development issues.
 Career counseling involves assisting students to select an academic major, choose a career, explore the self (interests, temperament and values), careers, and the world of work, access occupational information, learn effective career decision-making strategies, and engage in realistic goal setting.
 During Intern Orientation and Intern Seminar, interns are trained in the basics of career development theory and practice, interpretation of the standardized career assessment, and use of appropriate tools and techniques.
+Interns will be expected to take the MBTI and Strong Interest Inventory to supplement the training experience.
+Results are shared according to the intern's level of comfort with disclosure.
 Consultation with supervisors and other training faculty regarding career counseling and assessment occurs during the course of the training year.

 G. Outreach, Consultation, and Evaluation